-Device Firmware Upgrade (DFU) mode A mode in which a device's Boot ROM code waits to be recovered over USB.
-The screen is black when in DFU mode, but upon connecting to a computer with the Finder or iTunes, the following prompt is presented: "Finder (or the iTunes) has detected an (iPhone or iPad) in Recovery mode.
-The user must restore this (iPhone or iPad) before it can be used with Finder (or the iTunes)."
+Device Firmware Upgrade (DFU) mode A mode in which a device's Boot ROM code waits to be recovered via USB.
+The screen is black when in DFU mode, but upon connecting to a computer with the Finder or iTunes, the following prompt is presented: "The Finder (or iTunes) has detected an iPhone (or iPad) in Recovery mode.
+The user must restore this iPhone (or iPad) before it can be used with the Finder (or iTunes)."